jtmaston/ViSi-Genie-PiPico-Library-DEV/README.md

 ## Tested with

-This library has been tested on the Duemilanove, Uno, Mega 1280, Mega 2560, Leonardo, Chipkit Max32, Due, Teensy, Yun (Software Serial only), Raspberry Pi Pico, Various SAM/SAMD boards, Teknic ClearCore.
-Any problems discovered with this library, please contact technical support so fixes can be put in place, or seek support from our forum.
+This library has been ( barely ) tested on the PiPico reference board.
+If you have any issues, please scream.
+I'm not sure I'll have time to fix them, as this port is part of a bigger project I'm working on, but if I can I will.

 ## Compatible 4D Systems Display Modules